Abou-bakar/linktree-clone/README.md

-# 🔗 LinkTrim
+# 🔗 LinkStack

-**LinkTrim** is a lightweight, privacy-conscious link management platform that lets users create and share personalized collections of links — no sign-up required.
+**LinkStack** is a lightweight, privacy-conscious link management platform that lets users create and share personalized collections of links — no sign-up required.
 It's ideal for individuals who want to quickly generate a simple, shareable link page using a unique handle.

 ---

 ## 📖 Description

-LinkTrim is built for simplicity and speed.
+LinkStack is built for simplicity and speed.
 Unlike traditional link management tools, it does **not require account registration**.
 Users can instantly generate a public-facing link page simply by creating a unique handle (e.g., `/john-links`) and adding their desired links.
 All data is stored securely in a MongoDB database.

 ---